tthorntone/AdNauseam-Wiki/Regular-expression-based-filters.md

     /http:.*(?:\+|\@|\=|\;|\_|\-|\!|\?|\&|\%|\#|\^|\:).*\/\//$script,third-party,domain=allenbwest.com

 This filter contains all the filter options which makes it very unlikely that the regular expression will have to be executed.
 The regular expression will execute **only** if the request is of type `script`, originates from `allenbwest.com`, and is 3rd-party to `allenbwest.com`.

+If this sounds like basic common sense, it's because it is.
+However I've seen other big-name blockers out there execute all regex-based filters unconditionally for every request.